lydialucchesi/smallsets/README.md

 ================

-Do you use R or Python to preprocess datasets for analyses? `smallsets` is an R package that transforms your R/Python preprocessing script into a Smallset Timeline, so that you can document and share your preprocessing decisions in a practical manner.
+Do you use R or Python to preprocess datasets for analyses? `smallsets` is an R package that transforms your R/Python data preprocessing script into a Smallset Timeline, so that you can document and share your preprocessing decisions in a practical manner.

 A full description of the Smallset Timeline can be found in the paper